SeesKo/compressify_image_shrinker/README.md

 For a detailed overview of the project's development, read the final project blog article here:
 [Compressify Project Blog Article](link-to-blog-article)

+### Inspiration

+As a developer and general web user, I often find myself dealing with large image files that need to be optimized for web projects or simply need to be stored on my phone or laptop.
+Some existing online compressors are not that user-friendly.
+They have lots of settings - technical calibrations and parameters - that might be too complex for a user who might just want to quickly compress an image and get out of there!
+Therefore, I thought it to be a good challenge to design and create an easy-to-use app that a user who is unfamiliar with technical image compression vocabulary would have little trouble using.
+The goal is to offer a simple, intuitive interface that allows anyone to compress images efficiently without needing to understand the intricacies of image optimization.

+### Technical Challenge

+The technical challenge lay in implementing a compression algorithm that balanced file size reduction with minimal loss in image quality.
+After extensive research and experimentation, I settled on using the Pillow library in Python for image processing.
+Pillow offered a comprehensive set of tools for opening, manipulating, and saving various image file formats, making it the ideal choice for Compressify.
+Additionally, I integrated Flask, a micro web framework for Python, to build the backend infrastructure, and SQLAlchemy for database management.

+### Resampling Algorithm: Why Lanczos?
+One of the critical decisions in developing Compressify was selecting the appropriate resampling algorithm for image resizing.
+After evaluating several options, including nearest neighbor, bilinear, bicubic, and Lanczos, I ultimately chose Lanczos resampling for its superior performance in preserving image detail and minimizing artifacts.

+Lanczos resampling, based on the Lanczos kernel, is known for its ability to produce high-quality results, particularly when downsampling images.
+Unlike simpler algorithms like nearest neighbor or bilinear interpolation, Lanczos interpolation considers a larger window of pixels, resulting in smoother transitions and sharper details.

+By incorporating Lanczos resampling into Compressify, I aimed to ensure that users could resize their images with confidence, knowing that the integrity of their visual content would be preserved as much as possible throughout the compression process.

+### Development Journey

+The development of Compressify was a journey filled with excitement, challenges, and moments of inspiration.
+From the initial concept to the final deployment, every step was guided by the vision of creating a user-friendly image compression tool.

+- **Planning Phase:** I began by outlining the features and functionalities of the application, sketching wireframes, and defining the project's architecture.
+This phase involved brainstorming sessions to refine the core idea and identify potential technical hurdles.
+- **Implementation:** With a clear roadmap in place, I delved into coding, translating the conceptual framework into a functional application.
+This phase involved writing backend logic for image compression, setting up database schemas, designing the frontend interface, and integrating various libraries and frameworks.

 ## Features